eoinlees/pands-project-2020/README.md

 ### Data summary

-The data provided is summarised in the `irissummaries.txt` document.
+The data provided is summarised in the `irissummaries.txt` document .
 It give a list of the variables, and breaks down each of their details under the headings:
 * count - the total number of data
 * mean - the mean value
 * std - the standard deviation